ga4gh/vrsatile/schema/defs/vod/GeneDescriptor.rst

 **Computational Definition**

-This descriptor class is used for describing Categorical Variation value objects.
+This descriptor is intended to reference VRS Gene value objects.
+In addition to the attributes inherited from its `Value Object Descriptor`_ parent class, the Gene Descriptor has the following attributes:

 **Information Model**

-Some CategoricalVariationDescriptor attributes are inherited from :ref:`ValueObjectDescriptor`.
+Some GeneDescriptor attributes are inherited from :ref:`ValueObjectDescriptor`.

 .. list-table::
    :class: clean-wrap